Bad Heartburn Symptoms

 - Bitter or sour taste in the mouth.
 This happens when contents of the stomach reflux back into the esophagus and enter the back of the throat.

 - Difficulties in swallowing or dysphagia.
 Patients will feel that there are food particles that are stuck in the throat, chest pressure, and a choking feeling after eating.
-This happens when food will not go to the right passageways.

 - Constant coughs.
 This is brought about by stomach acid reflux.